jitendrachoudhary9623/fhir-backend-app-abnormal/README.md

 # FHIR Express Backend

-This is a production-grade Express.js application with TypeScript for handling FHIR resources and implementing a scheduler for FHIR-related tasks.
+This is a production-grade Express.js application with TypeScript for handling FHIR resources, implementing a scheduler for FHIR-related tasks, and monitoring abnormal lab readings.

 ## Features

 - Express.js with TypeScript
 - REST API for FHIR resources (currently implemented for Patients)
 - Scheduler for periodic FHIR-related tasks
+- Abnormal Lab Readings Monitoring Service
 - Error handling and logging
 - CORS, Helmet for security
 - Environment variable configuration